Quenched randomness, thermal fluctuations and reentrant superconductivity: application to UTe$_2$: introduction

 \section{introduction}

 Magnetic fields are often detrimental to superconductivity.
 Spin singlet superconductors are destroyed by magnetic fields both by the Zeeman effect and through the orbital motion of charge carriers.
 Spin triplet superconductors can be more robust since the Zeeman effect does not break apart triplet pairs for certain field orientations.
 Nevertheless, they are not immune to the orbital depairing effects in a generic three-dimensional system.
-In striking contrast to these expectations, field-induced reentrant behavior, where superconductivity strengthens and even emerges with a magnetic field, has been observed in several heavy fermion systems UGe$_2$ \cite{sheikin2001}, URhGe \cite{levy2005}, UCoGe \cite{aoki2009} and UTe$_2$ \cite{knebel2019}.
+In striking contrast to these expectations, field-induced reentrant behavior, where superconductivity strengthens and even emerges with a magnetic field, { has been observed in several heavy fermion systems CeRh$_2$As$_2$ \cite {Khim2021}, UGe$_2$ \cite{sheikin2001}, URhGe \cite{levy2005}, UCoGe \cite{aoki2009} and UTe$_2$ \cite{knebel2019}, and the magic-angle twisted trilayer graphene \cite{cao2021}. }

 In the case of UGe$_2$, URhGe, and UCoGe superconductivity directly coexists with ferromagnetism and reentrant behavior is associated with a spin-triplet condensate with magnetically ordered cooper pairs.
 In these systems, the conjectured source of reentrance is that the field tunes the system towards a quantum phase transition \cite{Belitz1999,miyake2009,nakamura2017}, whose associated fluctuations enhance the pairing interaction in the spin-triplet channel and thus result in an increased transition temperature. \footnote{Alternatively the magnetic field tunes the system across a Lifshitz transition where the Fermi surface topology changes, resulting in sharp changes to the superconducting transition temperature with field} By contrast, superconductivity does not coexist with ferromagnetism in UTe$_2$ \cite{ran2019} and the idea that a proximate quantum phase transition is responsible for reentrance appears to be less tenable since the observed quantum phase transition in a field appears to be first-order \cite{miyake2019,knebel2019}.
 If the enhanced magnetic fluctuation is due to a weakly first-order metamagnetic transition, a superconducting dome is expected, as in URhGe\cite{levy2005} and UCoGe\cite{aoki2009}.
 The lack of a superconducting dome in UTe$_2$ and a drastic change in normal state resistivity question the validity of this possibility.